provenance-io/docs/blockchain/voting/software-upgrade-proposal.md

 ### Voting on the Proposal

-At this time the proposal is live on the provenance network and in order to pass will require a greater than 2/3 majority `yes` vote.
+At this time the proposal is live on the Provenance Blockchain network and in order to pass will require a greater than 2/3 majority `yes` vote.
 Voting has 4 different parameters `abstain, no, no_with_veto, and yes`.
 To vote on the proposal you will run the following:

 ```text
 provenanced tx gov vote 1 yes \